 Recover Data First Before Fixing HDD Shows Half Capacity Issue

-If you have saved valuable data on the hard drive, SSD, or external hard drive that only has half or partical space visiable, you should first take action to scan and restore all valuable data to another secure divice first.
+If you have saved valuable data on the hard drive, SSD, or external hard drive that only has half or partial space visible, you should first take action to scan and restore all valuable data to another secure device first.
 If you have files to recover, download and install EaseUS Data Recovery Wizard.

 Step 3.
-Select and recover lost partition data.
+Recover data from the lost partition

 6 Fixes to Reclaim Full Size of Hard Drive That Shows Only Half or Partial Capacity